dinde451/jarr.d1/Jarulfs_Guide.md

 correct for both Diablo and Hellfire (remember that in Diablo, only normal difficulty exists for single player).
-For multi player, the shown hit points are for Diablo; for Hellfire, you need to add 99 and 197 hit points in nightmare and hell difficulties respectively.
+For multi player, the shown hit points are for Diablo; for Hellfire, you need to add 99 and 197 hit points in nightmare and hell difficulty respectively.

 All monsters regenerate hit points.
 The rate is about 10·mlvl/64 hit points per second.
 Some monsters might regenerate it faster in some